arnoldtics/ChristmasLogistics_SantaClausModel/README.md

 - Try to simulate all of Santa's required metrics in order to "realistically" make christmas happen.
 - Make use of graph structures to represent a city and its houses.
-- Make use of the best path possible for route optimization through graph search algorithms sucj as A*.
+- Make use of the best path possible for route optimization through graph search algorithms such as A*.
 - Use physics formulas to replicate Santa's job journey as down to earth as possible.
 - Take into account real life problems such as weight, speed and force necessary to move Santa's sleigh.

 ## Mathematical and computational tools
+1. Graph Representation:
+Use NetworkX to represent the city as a graph where nodes are houses and edges are the paths between them.
+2. Pathfinding Algorithms:
+Implement the A* algorithm for route optimization.
+This will allow Santa to find the shortest or most efficient path through the graph, minimizing travel time.
+3. Physics Modeling:
+Basic physics equations (like Newton's laws) to simulate Santa's sleigh dynamics.To calculate factors such as:
+Force = Mass × Acceleration to determine how much thrust is needed.
+Weight (consider gifts and sleigh) affecting speed and distance.
+5. Metrics Simulation:
+Calculate total distance traveled, time taken, and the impact of weight on speed.
+6. Real-life Constraints:
+Factor in realistic constraints like time zones, varying weather conditions, and potential obstacles that could impact the journey.